spraakbanken/mink-backend/docs/developers-guide.md

 - `resource`: Contains general properties of the resource, such as its [resource ID](#resource-id), names in different languages, resource type, and the list of available source files.
 - `owner`: Provides information about the user who created the resource, including user ID, name, and email address.
-- `job`: Provides details about the most recent Sparv job for the resource, including job status, annotation progress, and queue priority.
+- `job`: Provides details about the most recent Sparv job for the resource, including job status, queue priority, and annotation progress.

 The info object is saved as a JSON file in the instance directory and is also cached using [Memcached](https://memcached.org/) for faster access.
 It is updated whenever a Sparv process is run, when file